partheus/partheus.github.io/src/pages/now.md

 - Occupation: Designer, all kinds of stuff
 - Location: West India
 - Favorite mode of transport: Sauntering
-- Favorite form of media: Mass market paperback
+- Favorite form of media: Mass market paperback/Audiobook
-- Favorite food: Tofu and rice
+- Favorite food: Schezwan tofu and rice
 - Primary hobbies that I pour a lot of energy into: [reading](/reading)
-- Secondary hobbies that are on the horizon: living freely
+- Secondary hobbies that are on the horizon: Acceptance, and living freely

 > Last updated: {{ date | readableDate }}